llaske/sugarizer/docs/tutorial_step8.md

 That's exactly what we expected!

-Voila! now you are able to create your own custom palette and how to add event into it.
+Voila! now you are able to create your own custom palette and how to add an event into it.
 Note however that there are multiple ways to handle palettes.
 You could attach methods to the palette or generate its content using HTML generators like the included **Mustache** framework.

 To learn more, I suggest you to explore the source code for other activities that use palettes, for example [Paint](../activities/Paint.activity) or [Speak](../activities/Speak.activity).
 You could study for example how the Color palette, used in multiple activities, works.